 One of the most troublesome things to notice is a burning smell coming from the furnace when you turn it on.
 While it’s not uncommon for this to occur during the first use of the season, it shouldn’t occur after that.
-A furnace inspection by the professionals at Bormida Heating & Cooling is necessary if you notice a burning smell a few minutes after you turn on the heater.
+A furnace inspection by the professionals at Bormida Heating & Cooling is necessary if you notice a burning smell a few minutes after turning on the heater.

 Look for Flames or Smoke